Certified Vegan Beauty: What to look for on your self care products.

 Like most beauty terms, 'vegan' isn't regulated so looking for vegan certified beauty products can give you a little bit more peace of mind that an independent, non-biased company has checked and verified your products to make sure they're definitely vegan.

 There are a few different certifiers though and each have their own standards when it comes to certifying vegan beauty products so it's important to understand each one and what they mean.
 Another point to note is that just because a product is certified vegan, doesn't mean it's also cruelty free.
 Completely plant-based beauty products can still be tested on animals if they've been produced outside of the EU or are sold in countries which demand animal testing.
-It's best to look for products that are made under EU regulations (which all Blomma Beauty brands are) and/or that have independent cruelty free accreditation too.
+It's best to look for products that are made under EU or UK cosmetic regulations (which all Blomma Beauty brands are) and/or that have independent cruelty free accreditation too.

 In this blog we'll share with you the most used certification bodies for vegan bodycare products in the UK.
 You may see the logos in different colours on your products as brands can use them in different ways depending on the colour of their packaging.